‘A serious-minded kid:’ Pete Buttigieg aimed high early

 At around 11 or 12, when asked what he wanted for his birthday, Peter requested a copy of “Profiles in Courage,” Kennedy’s 1955 book on acts of political bravery by eight U.S. senators throughout history. (“I had no idea what that was,” says his friend Joe Geglio, who bought the book.)

-Later, when Buttigieg decided to join the military, he would join the Navy, like JFK.
+Later, when Buttigieg decided to join the military, he would join the Navy, like Kennedy.

 By the end of 8th grade, Peter was named valedictorian, which gave him a chance to deliver a speech.
 The adults left the gym marveling at his poise and mature demeanor.
 It wouldn’t be the last time Buttigieg found a constituency in an older generation.